Part Three: Would You Have Asked William Thornton to Design Your House?

 Quite a few people talked about the good job Thornton did at the Patent Office which he turned into a museum of inventions.
 Before the Smithsonian it was a must see for tourists after they visited the White House and Capitol.
 Maybe credit for that and the Capitol design would have been glory enough for other men, but Thornton craved more.
 As late as August 3, 1822, 23 years after the first president's death, Thornton complained in a letter to John Adams: "When the great Washington died, I lost a Friend, that would not have permitted me to remain so long in the back ground."
 He longed to be sent to South America to represent the US to revolutionary governments and also make drawings of plants.
 He blamed John Quincy Adams for not making him a diplomat and explorer.
 The urban planner and supposed architect of several buildings we still admire wished to escape from it all.

 In 1896 Brown kept the promise he had made in 1888 of a more extensive article on Thornton and it appeared in the July issue of the Architectural Record (page 53ff).
 In "Dr. William Thornton, Architect," Brown placed Thornton in the forefront of American design.
-Brown provided a concise biography and also rewrote the history of the Capitol, painting Thornton as not one of many designers but its guiding genius, defending his original design from efforts by Hallet, Hadfield, Hoban and Latrobe, all trained architects, to change it.
-Brown took on its face Thornton's claim that President Washington had asked him to reverse changes made to his Capitol design and prevent the others making any more.
+Brown provided a concise biography and also rewrote the history of the Capitol, painting Thornton as not one of many designers but its guiding genius, defending his original design from efforts by Stephen Hallet, George Hadfield, James Hoban and Latrobe, all trained architects, to change it.
+As Brown put it: "when Thornton was appointed commissioners, Washington requested him to see that everything was rectified so the building would conform to the original plan."
 Moreover, Brown argued, once Thornton was appointed to the Board of Commissioners, there was noticeable improvement in the "written proceedings and in the business forms and contracts which were introduced in connection with the streets, bridges and buildings that were in their charge."
 Since the improvements appeared after his appointment, "Thornton should have the credit...."

-A genius can be a good bureaucrat, but more to the point, Brown listed among Thornton's private architectural works the Octagon, George Washington's Capitol Hill boarding houses for congressmen, James Madison's house Montpelier, and Tudor Place in Georgetown.
+Brown listed among Thornton's private architectural works the Octagon, George Washington's two Capitol Hill houses intended for boarding congressmen, James Madison's house Montpelier, and Tudor Place in Georgetown.
 Brown added that he had "several of Thornton's sketches for private houses in my possession" which implied that Thornton designed several other houses.

 Octagon in 1896